 Exploring Ishak Pasa Palace and Mount Ararat

-Once in Dogubayazit, I walked towards the centre of the quiet town to find the local minibuses that head out to Ishak Pasa Palace which is 6km away and overlooking the town.
+There are local shuttle buses that run from the centre of Dogubayazit up to Ishak Pasa Palace, which is 6km away.
 Locals will happily show you where to go for the shuttle buses as it’s not overly clear and the services are very infrequent when outside of peak season.
-A one way trip costs 3 TL (less than a dollar).
+A one-way trip costs 3 TL.

 When I arrived at the palace, it was a Monday and it was closed.
 I was a bit upset after taking more than three hours to get there.
 However, as nothing always goes to plan when travelling I had to laugh.
 There happened to be a taxi driver dropping a local family at their home up the road and he stopped to ask if I needed help because he spoke good English and is a mountain climbing guide for nearby Mt Ararat in season.